jack126guy/essentialgit/essential git.md

 Initializing basically means making a new, empty repository.
 Decide on a directory where you want to store it, and create a new repository in that directory.
 You can also create a new repository in a directory that already has files you're working on.
 That way it'll be easier to start tracking them.
 (It'll be easier, but they're not being tracked just yet.)

 Graphical clients:

 Graphical clients should have an option that reads "New" or "Init".

 Command-line syntax:

     git init

 ### Adding to an Existing Project: Clone

 Cloning means taking an existing repository and copying it to your system.
 Most likely it will be over a network or online (but, the Internet is a network, right?), but it could also be in another directory on your system.

 If the repository is over a network, you should have a URL to it.
-Most likely it starts with either http:, https:, or ssh:.
+Most likely it starts with either `http:`, `https:`, or `ssh:`.
 HTTPS may require authentication, such as a password.
 SSH requires some set-up, but that is beyond the scope of this guide.

 If you clone a repository, keep in mind that the repository will actually be placed in a subdirectory of the directory you specify.
 The name of this subdirectory will be determined automatically based on the URL or the path, or it may be specified if your graphical client has this option.

 Command-line syntax:

     git clone [repository] [directory]

 This creates a repository within the current working directory.
 The `[repository]` option is the URL to a repository across as network, or the filesystem path to a local repository.
 The `[directory]` option is the name of the subdirectory; if it is not specified, the name will be determined automatically.